Polaris: A G\"odel Agent Framework for Small Language Models through Experience-Abstracted Policy Repair

 \textbf{Non-monotonic but consistent performance gain:} We observe that the agent can recover from local performance minima across datasets (see Appendix, Section~\ref{sec: variance}, for a discussion on non-monotonic behavior).
 To quantify gains, we report the maximum relative improvement of our self-evolution framework over the COT-SC baseline across successful runs.
 For $N=3$, improvements include +4.0\% on MGSM, +3.9\% on DROP, +9.0\% on GPQA, and +8.8\% on LitBench.
 At $N=5$, trends remain consistent with +5.7\% on DROP, +3.6\% on MGSM, +9.0\% on GPQA, and +5.2\% on LitBench.
 These results underscore the effectiveness of \textsc{Polaris} in resource-constrained settings.

 \textbf{Unsuccessful runs and the utility of \textsc{Polaris}:} Unsuccessful runs were caused by infrastructure issues such as GPU memory exhaustion, blocked library calls, or hallucinated tool invocations triggered by long debugging traces.
 These hallucinations typically occur when the agent repeatedly tries to fix a persistent error and the context becomes saturated with verbose logs.
 These failures reflect limits of our experimental setup rather than weaknesses in the experience‑abstraction mechanism.
 We intentionally omitted guardrails such as rollbacks, stronger static validation, and long‑term memory stabilization to observe the raw dynamics of experience‑driven policy evolution.
 Adding these stabilizers is a promising direction for reducing failure modes in future versions of \textsc{Polaris}.
-See Appendix~\ref{sec:limitations} for discussion of limitations and future work.

-\textbf{Impact of base model capability:} We ran an additional experiment with the Qwen3‑8B model \citep{qwen3_8b} using $N = 3$.
+\textbf{Impact of base model capability:} We ran an additional experiment with the \texttt{Qwen3‑8B} model \citep{qwen3_8b} using $N = 3$.